So the first thing you need to do, is make some paste. If you're using the recipe here on my blog, you might want to double it.

 Once the paper is covered with paste, grab one of your tools and start making marks in the paste by dragging it over the paper, or pressing it like a stamp, to create whatever sort of design or pattern you like.
 You can criss cross lines in opposite directions, do zig zags, splotches, curvy lines...etc, whatever you can come up with.

 Of course, I had to show my little boy what I was doing, so here he is at the other end of the table, doing his own paste paper.
-Although for him, it was really more like finger painting.
+Although for him, it was really just finger painting.

 This is what my yellow paper looked like when I was finished - and then later it was used on the covers of this little hardcover book.